 This is related to academic performance and could be indicative of shifting priorities; meaning that your student may choose to get high or drunk over going to class.
 This is problematic for an endless number of reasons.
-Several studies have found that a large percentage of college academic problems and dropouts are alcohol and/or drug related.
+Several studies have found that a large percentage of college academic problems and dropouts are alcohol and/or drug-related.

-Sleeping During the Day
+3. Sleeping During the Day

 It’s hard to stay awake and be alert during the day if you spend your evenings and early morning hours abusing drugs or alcohol.
 Finding your college student asleep at 3:00 pm on a weekday could be a sign that something’s up.

-Unexplained Financial Difficulties
+4. Unexplained Financial Difficulties

 We all know that most college students have very little money because they are spending their time in school instead of working.
 However, you may have an idea of how much money your son or daughter makes at a part-time job, or you may even be their income source.
 Try to be aware of what he or she is spending money on; having no cash and nothing to show for it may indicate they’ve been spending on drugs.

-Sudden Mood Swings
+5. Sudden Mood Swings

 Continuous drug and/or alcohol use will cause changes in the brain and negatively affect a person’s mood.
-Alcohol abuse can lead to increased depression, anxiety or anger, just as different drugs can lead to symptoms of mental distress.
+Alcohol abuse can lead to increased depression, anxiety, or anger, just as different drugs can lead to symptoms of mental distress.

-Questionable Hygiene and Appearance
+6. Questionable Hygiene and Appearance

 When a person is focused on doing drugs and drinking alcohol, it can be easy for him or her to neglect basic hygiene.
 If your son or daughter seems to always be unkempt, substance abuse could be the reason.

 You may not have a problem with your son or daughter drinking because it’s legal.
 But if your college student starts mixing those drinks with prescription pills or over-the-counter-drugs, it could be a sign that he or she has developed tolerance and needs more substances to achieve the desired high.
-This is one of the tell-tale signs of an addiction forming.
+This is one of the tell-tale signs of an addiction-forming.

 A person’s family history is strongly linked to his or her propensity to develop an addiction.
 If you or someone else in your family has a history of addiction, be sure to pay extra close attention to your college student.

-Lack of Motivation
+9. Lack of Motivation

 Has your college student gone from trying to join every club possible to just sitting on the couch?
 Continuous drug and/or alcohol abuse will lead to lethargy and a lack of motivation to do anything else but get intoxicated.

-Inability to Make Contact
+10. Inability to Make Contact

 Have you been getting the feeling that your son or daughter avoids making eye contact with you?
 Does he or she not return your phone calls or avoid spending time with family?
 Substance abuse and addiction can cause a person to withdraw from those who are closest.
 If your daughter has suddenly become difficult to reach, it could be because she’s hiding substance abuse.

 Whether you uncover a substance abuse problem in a 20-year-old or a 70-year-old, immediate treatment is the best possible option.
-The longer you let an addiction run wild without professional rehab, the worse it will get.
+The longer you let addiction run wild without professional rehab, the worse it will get.